thakurshalabh08/metemirge/README.md

 ## Results and log files

-All output files will be placed in the `results` directory and logs of each rule/process will be written to the `logs` directory.
+All output files for each sample will be placed in the `output/<project-dir>/<sample-dir>` directory and logs of each rule/process will be written to the `logs` directory.

 ## Pipeline summary